Resources

 Health and safety

-The CARE team is a group of trained campus professionals who quickly connect students to resources that address student concerns related to both academics, health, and wellbeing – including, but not limited to:
+The CARE team is a group of trained campus professionals who quickly connect students to resources that address student concerns related to both academics, health and wellbeing — including, but not limited to:

 • Concern for student’s health, safety, and well-being